 This post is also available in: हिन्दी (Hindi)

 Migraine is a condition where you experience a strong headache, usually on one side of the head.
-You tend to have other symptoms with the headache such as nausea, increased sensitivity to light or sound, etc. In this article, you will know everything about causes of Migraine and more information about symptoms of migraine.
+You tend to have other symptoms of migraine with the headache such as nausea, increased sensitivity to light or sound, etc. In this article, you will know everything about causes of Migraine and more information about symptoms of migraine.

 The pain may last from several hours to an entire day, often disabling you.
 The pain tends to reoccur after several days to years.